Visiting Zion in October

 Drawbacks of Visiting in October

 The biggest drawback to visiting Zion in October is less daylight to enjoy the park and complete your hike.
 As summer is all but a distant memory, the daylight in the park gets shorter and shorter.
 The sun rises roughly between 7:15 am and 8:00 am as the month progresses and sets between 6:30 pm and 7:15 pm.
-The shorter days also mean that the park has less time to warm up.
+The shorter days also mean the park has less time to warm up.
 With highs typically in the 60s, October is fantastic for seasoned hikers who usually enjoy cooler weather for more strenuous hikes.
-But for those wishing to sightsee or stay on the flat and easy hikes that don’t require much exertion, it might be colder than you would’ve liked.
-You will need to make sure to plan out your day before you start, as you will not want to lose time making decisions on what to do or lose your opportunity to do a longer hike because you didn’t start early enough.
-The temperature drops quickly once the sun goes down, so you won’t get a chance to stay out hiking after dark, despite temperatures still being pleasant for sitting around the campfire.
+The temperature drops quickly once the sun goes down, so you won’t get a chance to stay out hiking after dark, so plan ahead!
 To best utilize your time in the park, we recommend going on a guided Zion day hike, where a local Zion expert will provide fascinating geological and cultural interpretation.

 Things To Do In October

 There truly is something for everyone in Zion in October, even if you’re not an avid hiker or don’t want to go on a backpacking trip.
 However, October is a wonderful time of the year to go on a hike in Zion National Park with trails ranging from easy to strenuous that all give you the chance to experience the best of Zion from amazing vantage points.
 The Pa’rus Trail is a great option for those looking for a pleasant walk with fantastic views.
 Connecting the visitor center to Canyon Junction, this paved path is stroller and wheelchair accessible and gives you fantastic views of the Watchman.
-The Watchman Overlook Trail or Canyon Overlook are also great options for shorter trails.
-Both of them are a little bit on the steeper side, but you won’t regret the hike once you see the view at the top.
+The Watchman Overlook Trail or Canyon Overlook are great options for shorter trails.
+Both are a little bit on the steeper side, but you won’t regret the hike once you see the view at the top.
 These overlooks are fantastic any time of year, but they are especially good in autumn when the colors are simply stunning.
-Of course, the more famous trails in the park are what many visitors are really after.
-Angels Landing is still accessible in October and permits may be less competitive.
-As we talked about above, it is possible to hike the Narrows in October, but you will need more gear and expertise to do so safely.
+Of course, the more famous trails in the park are what many visitors are after.
+Angels Landing is still accessible in October, and permits may be less competitive.

 Things to see in october

-There are nearly as many things to see in October as there are to do, and if you read the previous section you know that’s a lot.
-Sightseeing is one of the most popular options in the park in October as you can do it from inside a heated bus or strolling along some of the easier trails.
-There is almost no end of things to see in Zion this time of year so we’ve compiled just a short list of some of the must see sights.
-But make sure to do your own research to see what piques your interest in the park, as this list is by no means exhaustive.
+There are nearly as many things to see in October as there are to do, and if you read the previous section, you know that’s a lot.
+Sightseeing is one of the most popular options in the park in October, as you can do it from inside a heated bus or stroll along some of the more accessible trails.
+There is almost no end of things to see in Zion this time of year, so we’ve compiled just a short list of some of the must-see sights.
+But do your own research to see what piques your interest in the park, as this list is by no means exhaustive.

-Kolob Canyons: While you won’t have to flee here to escape the crowds as you would in summer, Kolob Canyons is definitely still worth a visit.
-Located in the north west corner of the park, this less frequented but no less stunning canyon features ancient lava flows and volcanoes, gorgeous slot canyons, and fantastic overlooks.
+Kolob Canyons: While you won’t have to flee here to escape the crowds as you would in summer, Kolob Canyons is still worth visiting.
+Located in the northwest corner of the park, this less frequented but no less stunning canyon features ancient lava flows and volcanoes, gorgeous slot canyons, and fantastic overlooks.
 Only about an hour from Zion Canyon, you’ll be able to drive your own vehicle in Kolob Canyons, so make sure to put it on your schedule for day trips.

 The Narrows: Even if you don’t have the expertise or gear to hike the Narrows this time of year, you should at least see the beginning of this fantastic slot canyon.
 You can do this on the Riverwalk Trail, a short and relatively flat trail that takes you right up to the point where the path disappears into the Virgin River.
 Don’t forget to look up on this trail to see these towering cliffs around you become narrower and narrow or the farther you hike.